m-rzb/screen-recorder-for-steamdeck/README.md

 # Simple Screen Recorder for Steam Deck

-Update: I have removed recapture binary as a dependency.
-The script is using gst-launch-1.0 now, which should be already preinstalled on steam deck.

-To Do: To amend readme

-Screen recorder for Steam Deck, using a simple script around [Avery's Recapture binary and libs](https://git.sr.ht/~avery/recapture).
+This script was initially inspired by [Avery's Recapture binary and libs](https://git.sr.ht/~avery/recapture).
+However, script is currently using gst-launch-1.0 (preinstalled on steam deck) and additional gstreamer plugins.

-Big thanks to the Crankshaft project!

-**Note:** The script will download the Recapture binary and the libraries from Avery's Recapture archive.
-In addition, for screen recording to work in Desktop Mode the libgstximagesrc.so will be downloaded from the steamos extra repo.
+**Note:** The script will download the required gstreamer plugins from the steamos extra repo.
 I do not maintain those repos and libraries!
 If the URLs to those repos change or the archives are removed, the script will not function.

 ## Why?